-Research projects have to be planned so that completion and graduation within three years is possible.
-Supervisors have undertaken to monitor the progress of their doctoral students regularly and to document it in writing.
+Research projects have to be planned so that completion within three years is possible.
+Supervisors have undertaken to monitor the progress of their doctoral candidates regularly and to document it in writing.

-Once every six months (31 January and 31 July) students and supervisors meet and discuss the progress of the student’s thesis on the basis of the thesis outline, workplan and schedule, intermediary reports and single chapters of the thesis (alternatively: research results prepared for publication).
+Once every six months (31 January and 31 July) doctoral candidates and supervisors meet and discuss the progress of the candidate’s thesis on the basis of the thesis outline, workplan and schedule, intermediary reports and single chapters of the thesis (alternatively: research results prepared for publication).

-The student will take minutes and record what was agreed on during the meeting.
+The candidate will take minutes and record what was agreed on during the meeting.
 The minutes will be signed by the supervisors and archived by the management of the School.

 The progress reports will have to have been discussed with and signed by all supervisors!

-After approx. 20 months all doctoral candidates will meet confidentially with an independent interim report committee consisting of one of the academic directors and selected postdoctoral and/or faculty members of the graduate school who are not directly involved in the candidate's dissertation project.
+After approx. 22 months all doctoral candidates meet confidentially with an independent interim report committee consisting of one of the academic directors and selected postdoctoral and/or faculty members of the graduate school who are not directly involved in the candidate's dissertation project.

 For this purpose, the school asks candidates to submit a detailed “Interim report” (five pages) explaining what they have achieved so far and what they are planning to do for the remainder of their doctoral studies.
 They should attach a work plan and schedule which shows their time planning until the end of the dissertation period.
 Additionally, they should hand in a significant part of their dissertation which can take the form of: